-A “root canal” is a term used to describe an area in the center of the tooth which contains a soft area known as the pulp chamber which houses the nerves of a tooth.
-If this area becomes irritated or infected due to cavities, trauma or decay, root canal therapy is necessary.
-Despite the traditional stigma of root canal therapy being painful and something one hopes to avoid having done, it can actually be a pain-free, quick and a relatively comfortable procedure.
+A “root canal” is a term used to describe an area in the center of the tooth, which contains a soft area known as the pulp chamber, which houses the nerves of a tooth.
+If this area becomes irritated or infected due to cavities, trauma, or decay, root canal therapy is necessary.
+Despite the traditional stigma of root canal therapy being painful and something one hopes to avoid having done, it can actually be a pain-free, quick, and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.

 What is a root canal?

 A root canal is a common dental procedure used to save your natural teeth and prevent the need for dental implants or bridges.
 Root canal treatments are recommended in the case of an infection of the blood vessels in the center of your tooth caused by trauma, decay, cracks, or chips.

 - Sensitivity to cold or hot liquids or foods?